Oneirical/The-Games-Foxes-Play/design/Development Logs/23-08-25 - Ideology Delivery.md

 # Ideology Delivery

-[This]() is Epsilon's Industrial Apex.
+[This](https://cdn.discordapp.com/attachments/504088568084561930/1144765313976643604/h8jQdOi.png) is Epsilon's Industrial Apex.
 A lonely factory between the planes.
-Here's a quick run-down of the layout:
+Here's a quick run-down of the (randomly generated) layout:

 * A (Yellow) : This is Epsilon's big room.
 He is the yellow snake.
 He starts out disabled and completely paralyzed, because he doesn't have his Soul yet, but he continuously radiates an electromagnetic aura.
 * B (Purple) : This is the portal from which the player, named Terminal, comes from.
 It leads to the player's spawnpoint/starting area.